19hours/sg-statutes/Acts/Government Proceedings Act.md

 ### Transfer of proceedings to High Court

-25\.—(1) If, at any stage in any civil proceedings in a subordinate court to which the Government is a party, an application is made by the Government to the High Court by reason that the proceedings may involve an important question of law or may be decisive of other cases arising in the same matter or that it is otherwise desirable in the public interest or for any other reason that such proceedings should be transferred to the High Court, and there is produced to the High Court a certificate of the Attorney-General to that effect, the High Court shall order the proceedings to be transferred to the High Court.
+25\.—(1) If, at any stage in any civil proceedings in a State Court to which the Government is a party, an application is made by the Government to the High Court by reason that the proceedings may involve an important question of law or may be decisive of other cases arising in the same matter or that it is otherwise desirable in the public interest or for any other reason that such proceedings should be transferred to the High Court, and there is produced to the High Court a certificate of the Attorney-General to that effect, the High Court shall order the proceedings to be transferred to the High Court.

+[Act 5 of 2014 wef 07/03/2014]

+[Act 17/2005 wef 15/07/2005]

 (2) Notwithstanding subsection (1), if it appears to the High Court that the removal of the proceedings in accordance with that subsection is likely to occasion substantial additional expenses to any party to the proceedings other than the Government, the High Court may refuse to grant the application unless the Government enters into an undertaking that it will, on or before such date as the High Court may specify, pay to such other party such sum of money as, in the opinion of the High Court, is necessary to cover the additional expense likely to be so occasioned to such party.
 The amount of such sum of money shall be ascertained in such manner as the High Court may direct.